Markovian99/CSC-74020/README.md

    cd CSC-74020
    ```

 3. Install the necessary packages using pip.
-(We recommend using a virtual environment)
+(It is recommended to use a virtual environment)

    ```bash
    pip install -r requirements.txt